 Laparoscopic excision is surgery to remove a cyst on your ovary.

 The week before your surgery:

 - You may need blood tests.
 You may also need imaging tests, such as an ultrasound, CT scan, or MRI.
-Imaging tests help your caregiver see your ovaries and the organs around them.
-They may also help your caregiver see if your ovaries or nearby organs have health problems like cancer.
-Ask your caregiver for more information about these and other tests that you may need.
+Imaging tests help your healthcare provider see your ovaries and the organs around them.
+They may also help your healthcare provider see if your ovaries or nearby organs have health problems like cancer.
+Ask your healthcare provider for more information about these and other tests that you may need.
 Write down the date, time, and location of each test.

 - Write down the correct date, time, and location of your surgery.